Rapptz/discord.py/docs/ext/commands/commands.rst

 .. versionadded:: 2.0

-A :data:`typing.Annotated` is a special type introduced in Python 3.9 that allows the type checker to see one type, but allows the library to see another type.
+A :obj:`typing.Annotated` is a special type introduced in Python 3.9 that allows the type checker to see one type, but allows the library to see another type.
 This is useful for appeasing the type checker for complicated converters.
 The second parameter of ``Annotated`` must be the converter that the library should use.

 For example, given the following: